Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/03/browser-extension-link-reporter.md

 ## Summary

-This is a quick way to get a list of links from a web page, organised by section path.
+Link Reporter is a quick way to get a list of links from any web page.